 I. Travel Rates

-NOTE: For the most up-to-date travel rates, see Accounts Payable (under the "Travel" section).
+NOTE: For the most up-to-date travel policies and rates, see Accounts Payable (Travel Checklist under the "Travel" section).

 J. Make Checks Payable To